Principal Investigator

 Kate is an M.S. student analyzing historic data sets to understand how environmental factors drive the use of anthropogenic food resources by black bears.
 The project is a collaborative effort with researchers from the Minnesota DNR.
 Kate earned an Associates degree in Biology from North Hennepin Community College and a Bachelor’s degree in Wildlife Biology with minors in GIS and Wetland Ecology from Bemidji State University.

-Dustin Piotter, Research Technician
+Dustin Piotter, M.S.
+Student

 Kim Shelton, M.S.